 Vitamin C for dogs sounds good in theory, but do dogs really need this supplement?
 For humans, vitamin C is a superstar of supplements.
 Go to any health store and you’ll see vitamin C on the label of pills, creams, drinks, and more.But do we need to give it to our dogs?

-Dogs actually produce Vitamin C in their bodies through the metabolism of glucose and therefore don't need it from an outside source the way we humans do.
-(In fact, humans are the rare animal that doesn't produce Vitamin C.) A dog with normal energy levels that is being fed a properly balanced diet will produce sufficient Vitamin C internally.
+The short answer is that the majority of dogs don’t need to take vitamin C, and in fact, too much vitamin C can be dangerous for our pups.
+That’s because dogs actually produce vitamin C in their bodies through the metabolism of glucose and therefore don't need it from an outside source the way we humans do.
+(In fact, humans are the rare animal that doesn't produce Vitamin C.) A dog with normal energy levels (not exhibiting lethargy) that is being fed a properly balanced diet will produce sufficient vitamin C internally.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.